 The difference in machine reading is that it uses intelligence, outside data sources (called lexicons), and multiple OCR engines to consistently extract data with over 90% accuracy.

 Machine reading engines break up text into logical groups.
 For construction documents and blueprints where text is grouped into boxes or tables of information, machine reading will identify these groups and process them individually.
 This is a major advancement that helps create machine understanding of what the group of data represents.

 After accurate data is extracted from documents, it needs to be labeled.
 Simply turning a document of information into alphabet soup isn't very helpful.

 Intelligent software looks at both the field labels on the document and the actual information itself to make judgement calls on what the data represents.
 For example, you'll need to know the difference between pipe diameter and wall thickness or maximum allowable operating pressure and temperature.
 Because A.I. isn't perfect, accuracy thresholds are created to flag questionable results for human review.

 In some cases, field labels on a document are either not available, or not very useful.
 In these cases, A.I. offers unique approaches like machine learning to label data based on surrounding data, or lexicons of information to compare data against.

 Operators who trust A.I. need visibility into how results are obtained.
 Because intelligent software isn't perfect, it should offer a visual representation that explain results.
 This ensures the system is adjusted for greater accuracy.
 Software that processes data without A.I. (or without transparency) is not robust enough to handle the diverse needs of the digital oil field.

 Transparency also includes providing a digital copy of the document that shows what pipeline data was extracted.
 This helps in cases where human review is necessary to verify a result.

 Pipeline regulations don't have to cut into productivity or profitability.
-And since time isn't on your side, choose an intelligent software platform to automate pipeline records processing.
+And since time isn't on your side, choose an intelligent software platform to automate pipeline integrity management.